British hostage-taker demanding Pak scientist’s release shot dead in US | Law-Order

 - United Kingdom

-A man who held four people hostage at a synagogue in the US state of Texas before being shot dead by the FBI was a British citizen calling for the release of a jailed Pakistani neuroscientist suspected of having ties to the al-Qaeda terrorist group.
+The man who held four people hostage at a synagogue in the US state of Texas before being shot dead by the FBI was 44-year-old British citizen Malik Faisal Akram, calling for the release of a jailed Pakistani neuroscientist suspected of having ties to the al-Qaeda terrorist group.

 The UK Foreign, Commonwealth and Development Office (FCDO) said it was “aware of the death of a British man in Texas and are in contact with the local authorities''.

-The man, who is yet to be identified, demanded the release of Dr Aafia Siddiqui, who was convicted of trying to kill US military officers while in custody in Afghanistan.
+Akram, who was identified by the FBI, demanded the release of Dr Aafia Siddiqui, who was convicted of trying to kill US military officers while in custody in Afghanistan.

 The hostage-taker said that he wanted to speak to Siddiqui, who is being held at FMC Carswell in Fort Worth, Texas, following her conviction in 2010.